Basic Interior Paint Maintenance

 Few homeowners think about their paint until they want new colors.
-However, interior paint may need some regularly scheduled attention.
+However, in the meantime, your interior paint may need some regularly scheduled attention.
 Here are tips for maintaining paint, reducing maintenance needs and staying safe around lead paint.

 How to Maintain Existing Paint